cms-analysis/HiggsAnalysis-CombinedLimit/docs/model_building_tutorial2024/model_building_exercise.md

 ```
 The `extArg` syntax allows to import `RooAbsReal` object from an external workspace.
 This object can be another free floating parameter, or a function of other parameters.
 In this section we are going to import `RooSpline1D` objects which define how various Higgs production cross sections depend on the Higgs mass (`MH` parameter).

 The datacard we are going to use in this section `htt_tt_125_8TeV.txt` correspond to 8 TeV analysis and Higgs mass of 125 GeV.
-To excercise the `extArg` features, let's rescale the signal templates to 13 TeV cross section values.
+To exercise the `extArg` features, let's rescale the signal templates to 13 TeV cross section values.
 The 13 and 8 TeV cross sections predictions from YR4 are stored in the `$CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/data/lhc-hxswg/sm/`
 in `sm_yr4_13TeV.root` and `sm_yr4_8TeV.root` files respectively, let's inspect the contents of `sm_yr4_13TeV.root`: